-The Oklahoma Center for Adult Stem Cell Research (OCASCR), established in FY10, is governed by the research directors of the Oklahoma Medical Research Foundation, the University of Oklahoma, and Oklahoma State University, with the Oklahoma Medical Research Foundation serving as the fiscal agent.
-OCASCR's mission is to promote and encourage adult stem cell and regenerative medicine research in the State of Oklahoma.
+The Oklahoma Center for Adult Stem Cell Research (OCASCR), established in FY10, is governed by the research directors of the Oklahoma Medical Research Foundation, the University of Oklahoma, and the Oklahoma State University (OSU), with the Oklahoma Medical Research Foundation serving as the fiscal agent.
+OCASCR's mission is to promote and encourage adult stem cell and regenerative medicine research in the state of Oklahoma.
 Harnessing knowledge about adult stem cells to repair damaged organs could help Oklahoma scientists address prevalent diseases in our state while increasing their competitiveness for federal research funds.

-OCASCR's FY23 budget was \$3 million.
-Since 2010, OCASCR has leveraged about \$34 million of TSET funding into over \$388 million in additional private and federal funds.
+OCASCR's FY24 budget was \$2.8 million.
+Oklahoma scientists have leveraged about \$37 million TSET dollars awarded through OCASCR grants since 2010 into over \$434 million in additional private and federal funds.